tappr-app/tappr-BE/README.md

 URL: /api/beers

+Use for searching the database - must provide a query labeled as `name`.
+Set up to match names regardless of case as long as the input exists in our database.

+##### Example URL
+/api/beers?name=citradelic

 #### Response
 ##### 200 (OK)
 > Will receive a 200 response with an array of all beers in the database if the request is successful